Academic Procedures Procedure - 10.14.02

 Faculty are expected to conduct all assigned classes as scheduled.
 Classes will be cancelled only in the case of an emergency or with prior approval by the appropriate division leader as identified by each division’s guidelines.
 In the case of an emergency, the faculty member is required to contact the division office as soon as the faculty member becomes aware of the emergency and the inability to meet with the class.
 The faculty member should work within the division to find an appropriate substitute.
 An official class cancellation notice will be posted on the class door by the division office or in the learning management system to notify students.

 In the event that a faculty member needs to be absent from class for other professional reasons, the faculty member should discuss the reasons with the appropriate division leader as soon as possible to decide on provision of alternate faculty coverage.
 It is important that the division leader and the division office be aware of such class changes so that student questions or concerns can be properly addressed.

-To maintain the integrity of the academic environment and to ensure the rights of students in such matters, HCC’s administrative policies and procedures provide a framework to resolve student complaints of an academic nature.
+To maintain the integrity of the academic environment and to ensure the rights of students in such matters, HCC’s administrative policies and procedures provide a framework to resolve student complaints of an academic nature based on a preponderance of the evidence.
 An academic complaint is defined as an issue related to classroom instruction or a grade dispute in which the student believes a grade was assigned in an arbitrary or inconsistent manner.
 A student who has an academic complaint, including a specific academic complaint involving a faculty member, that remains unresolved through informal means, may enter into a formal process of problem resolution.
 The student academic complaint procedures and the appropriate form may be obtained from the division offices.
 A student who wants to initiate a formal academic complaint must submit an academic complaint form no later than the end of the seventh week of the next major term.
 All written correspondence concerning this matter will be sent to the student using their HCC email account.